DotReyn/Pet-Your-Pokemon/README.md

-# Cobblemon-Template
+# Pet Your Pokemon
-Template for Fabric addon mods for Cobblemon
+Cobblemon sidemod that allows you to pet your Pokemon to raise friendship 💕